 Rhode Island exhibited the highest rate of illicit drug use in the nation in 2015.
-The following year, Rhode Island saw over twice the national average rate of overdose deaths due to opioids, reflecting its status at the time as the state with the seventh highest opioid overdose deaths.
+The following year, Rhode Island saw over twice the national average rate of overdose deaths due to opioids.
+This reflects its status at the time as the state with the seventh highest opioid overdose deaths.
 Fortunately, such deaths have decreased since then, but they still remain a huge public health issue.

 Increasing Overdose Deaths Due to Fentanyl

 Rhode Island’s Department of Health notes that, since 2009, deaths from prescription drug overdose have leveled off, but overall there has been a trend of increasing deaths from illicit drugs.
-The potent painkiller, fentanyl, often produced illicitly, continues to be used by dealers to bolster other drugs like cocaine or meth in minute but dangerous amounts, frequently resulting in lethal overdoses.
+However, the potent painkiller, fentanyl, often produced illicitly, continues to be used by dealers to bolster other drugs.
+It’s often found in cocaine or meth in minute but dangerous amounts, frequently resulting in lethal overdoses.

 In 2018, the state pointed to fentanyl’s widespread presence as a major reason why it was unable to curb its overdose death rates by its goal of a third.
 Benzodiazepines are commonly mixed with painkillers to dangerous or deadly results, and play a large role in Rhode Island overdoses.
 The state ranked fourth highest in the nation and first in New England in 2016 for its number of benzodiazepine prescriptions.